op07n/XiaomiADBFastbootTools/README.md

 * **Q:** The tool doesn't launch on my computer, is there anything I should have installed?

     * **A:** Yes, the tool was developed in Java and needs the Java Runtime Environment to run.
 You can download Java from [here](https://java.com/en/download/).
+On Linux, OpenJFX is needed alongside OpenJRE to run the application.

 * **Q:** The tool on Windows doesn't detect my phone even though it's connected and USB debugging is enabled.
 What's the problem?